databio/simpleCache/README.md

-With the base R `save` and `load` functions, you can't just write a single function call and then run the same thing every time you start the script -- even this simple use case requires additional logic to check for an existing cache.
-SimpleCache just does all this for you.
+With the base R `save` and `load` functions, you can't just write a single function call and then run the same thing every time you start the script -- even this simple use case requires additional logic to check for an existing cache. `simpleCache` just does all this for you.

-They thing to keep in mind with simpleCache is that **the cache name is paramount**.
-SimpleCache assumes that your name for an object is a perfect identifier for that object; in other words, don't cache things that you plan to change.
+The thing to keep in mind with `simpleCache` is that **the cache name is paramount**. `simpleCache` assumes that your name for an object is a perfect identifier for that object; in other words, don't cache things that you plan to change.